 Until the mid-19th century, it was still thought that infections spread through the atmosphere as a noxious form of bad air called "miasma".
-John Snow, whilst investigating the 1854 cholera outbreak in London, showed that a water pump was the source of the infection, and thereby took a major step forward in vindicating the "germ theory" supported by Louis Pasteur.
-John Snow, incidentally, also administered ether and chloroform anaesthetics to his patients, amongst them Queen Victoria, who received treatment during labour.
+John Snow, whilst investigating the catastrophic 1854 cholera outbreak in London, showed that a single water pump was the source of the infection, and thereby took a major step forward in vindicating the "germ theory" supported by Louis Pasteur.
+Snow, incidentally, also administered ether and chloroform anaesthetics to his patients; amongst their number was Queen Victoria, who received treatment during labour.

 After surgery, instruments were never sterilised, surgeons operated whilst wearing clothes contaminated from previous operations, and operating theatres were never cleaned.
 It is no surprise that so many patients died of infection.

-In 1867, Joseph Lister showed that "germs" spread infection and recommended carbolic acid steam spray (pictured lower right) as an antiseptic during surgery.
+In 1867, Joseph Lister showed definitively that "germs" spread infection, and recommended the routine use of carbolic acid steam spray (pictured lower right) as an antiseptic during surgery.
 This resulted in post-operative mortality dropping from 46% to 15% within three years.
 Unfortunately, carbolic acid irritated the skin, eyes and lungs of staff.
-However, in 1889, Lister showed that sterilisation of clothes, hands and instruments resulted in complete clearance of "germs" (asepsis).
+However, in 1889, Lister showed that sterilisation of clothes, hands and instruments gave even better results, with complete clearance of "germs" (asepsis).

 The reduction of blood loss

 Skilled surgeons (and their assistants) knew how to compress major blood vessels before their first incision; thereafter, it was up to the surgeon to tie off any blood vessels as quickly as possible.
 Despite this, blood loss was often considerable.
-It was usually soaked up by sawdust on the floor and swept away at the end of each surgical session.
+It was usually soaked up by sawdust on the floor, and was swept away at the end of each surgical session.